0XDE57/SpaceProject/README.md

 ## Features
 * Feature Creep and Unrealistic Scope!
 * Explore a random Galaxy in a spaceship
-* Discover various planetary systems and cellestial bodies
+* Discover various planetary systems and celestial bodies
 * Land on planets and explore
 * Fly different ships
 * Fight against other ship (in progress)